-FACES Title I Family Engagement Centers are located in nine Title I elementary schools and one Title I middle school throughout the District.
-In collaboration with community and District partners, these centers provide opportunities to improve family capabilities and establish and nurture relationships with one common goal - student academic achievement.
-These resources include support with technology, English as a second language (ESL), and a focus on early childhood education.
-The Family Engagement Centers are open to all families.
+FACES Title I Family Engagement Centers are located in nine Title I elementary schools and one Title I middle school throughout CCSD.
+In collaboration with community and CCSD partners, the Family Engagement Centers provide opportunities to improve family capabilities and establish and nurture relationships with one common goal - student academic achievement.
+The Family Engagement Centers connect families with academic and community resources, support families and students with technology, provide English as a second language (ESL) classes for adults, and provide early childhood education programming.
+The Family Engagement Centers are open to all current and future CCSD families and will open mid-August 2021.
 For the locations of these centers, visit faces.ccsd.net or call 702-799-0303.